yiruyang2025/yiruyang2025.github.io/_projects/1_project.md

 <br>

-`Whisper-large-v2 / v3 → distil-whisper/distil-small.en` + LoRA-guided Distillation
+`Whisper-large-v2 / v3 → our_model_Geflüster-small.en` + LoRA-guided Distillation

 `WER` -> `Inference Latency` + `Memory` -> Lightweight On-Device

-Test it on your own device for the inference + WER with model Cell 2.6 / 2.7
+Test it on your own device for the inference + WER with model Cell 2.6 (linear projection) / 2.7 (n-GPT projection)

 <br>